 - With a population of just under 20.000, Akureyri is the largest town in North Iceland and the third-largest urban area in Iceland after Reykjavík and Keflavík.

-Since Akureyri is so far north, it’s a prime spot to experience the midnight sun.
-Around the summer solstice, the sun doesn’t even set for the whole 24 hours.
+- Since Akureyri is so far north, it’s a prime spot to experience the midnight sun.
+Around the summer solstice, the sun doesn’t set at all.

-The Botanical Garden contains almost all plants that grow in Iceland along with several species from other countries, including Greenland.
+- The town’s Botanical Garden contains almost every plant that grows in Iceland and several species from other countries like Greenland.

-In Akureyri, stopping at a red light is much more pleasant than elsewhere; the red lights are heart-shaped!
-Stopping for a selfie in the middle of traffic is dangerous but you’ll find a heart-shaped red light by the tourist information centre in Hof, for a safe but still envy-inducing Instagram moment.
+- In Akureyri, stopping at a red light is much more pleasant than elsewhere; the red lights are heart-shaped!
+Stopping for a selfie in the middle of traffic is dangerous, but you’ll find a heart-shaped red light by the cultural centre, Hof!